MaiXiaochai/MandMapping/README.md

 # MindMapping
-Some reading notes or ideas mindmappings.
+Some mindmappings of reading notes and ideas.